 Sometime between 1993 and 1996 I watched this movie - I think on the movie network - and it took place on what I think was one of those experimental US military aircraft.
 It was kind of like die hard in a plane - one rugged hero overcoming the odds and taking out the bad guys (and I think saving the girl).
 I could've sworn it had Dennis Quaid, but I can't find any matching description on IMDB.
 It wasn't con-air or executive decision.
 I'm guessing it was from the early 90's, but it could have been late 80's.

-there was a comedian who, when bombing, would lean into the first row and yell at people who weren't laughing, "I'm going to be doing some comedy later on, you should stick around" — what was his name?
+In the 1990s on MTV's Half Hour Comedy Hour there was a comedian who, when bombing, would lean into the first row and yell at people who weren't laughing, "I'm going to be doing some comedy later on, you should stick around" — what was his name?

 Where can I listen to some classic alternative music (or whatever the genre is called) online? [more inside]

 One of my good friends had very little interaction with pop culture through childhood and most of college, and so missed out entirely on the now-classic music videos that were airing on MTV and VH1 up through the mid-90s.
 They're interested in improving their music video literacy, so I'd like to put together a playlist for them.
 Help me make sure I don't miss anything!